 Connect students with experts in related fields at their institution;

-Support students’ research and development of challenge assignments throughout the school year; and
+Support students’ research and development; and

 I'm hoping I’m able to bring a diverse perspective to the Land O'Lakes team and identify possible methods to innovate the Ag industry so that it can become more efficient.